fg-uulm/end2end-proto/README.md

 * open index.html in browser
 * click "Connect" and choose arduino from list
 * wave your hand over the sensor left-to-right to start time tracking, right-to-left to stop again
+* the LED is indicating whether time is recorded (red) or the timer is stopped and ready (green)